DermDx — software-only AI skin-cancer diagnosis, FDA-pending

 Set the model target above the best-dermatologist baseline (95% sensitivity / 60% specificity).
 Anything less wasn’t worth the regulatory cost.
 The FDA submission is a multi-year commitment — only worth making if the model genuinely beats the human gold standard.

-- Field work first.
+- Field work first, in Australia.

-Traveled to Australian clinics — the world’s highest melanoma incidence per capita — to map the existing imaging workflow before proposing architectural changes.
+Travelled to Australian clinics — the world’s highest melanoma incidence per capita — to map the existing imaging workflow before proposing architectural changes.
 The redesign came out of a stopwatch and a notepad, not a PowerPoint.

 - Run regulatory and product in lockstep.